 Establishing a solid Lightroom workflow for nature photography can enormously reduce the amount of time you spend sorting and processing your photos.
 We’ve all been there.
 You come home from a fantastic trip with a card full of thousands of images.
 Now comes the daunting task of separating the wheat from the chaff.
-Don’t waste energy processing images that should have been passed over, or become paralyzed because you are overwhelmed by the enormity of the task.
+Don’t waste energy processing images that should have been passed over, or become paralyzed because the enormity of the task overwhelms you.
 Here are three simple Lightroom tips that are big timesavers.

 Lightroom Tip #1 – Develop Presets

 Pay attention to how you develop your nature photos.
 There are probably adjustments that you make that are common to all your photos.
 So, make a custom Develop preset and apply it to all your images upon import.
-This is an enormous timesaver.
+This is an enormous timesaver and one of my favorite Lightroom tips.
 For example, I routinely lift the shadows, recover some of the highlights, reduce contrast, and bump up the vibrancy slightly for nature photography.
 These settings are specific to my taste and my style, so starting out with a predefined preset saves me tons of time in processing.

 Here’s how to develop new presets in Lightroom: